-Figure B.4.13.
-Extended set of reliability coefficients
+Figure B.4.14.
+Extended set of reliability coefficients Figure D.4.14.
+Extenueu Set UI renability coefficients

 When factor-based PLS algorithms are used in analyses, the true composite reliability and the factor reliability are produced as estimates of the reliabilities of the true composites and factors (Kock, 2015b; 2017; 2019a; 2019b; 2019c).
 They are calculated in the same way as composite reliabilities, but with different loadings.
 These reliabilities are calculated after the iterative estimation process is complete, based on the final true composite and factor estimates, whereas the composite reliabilities are calculated during the iterative estimation process.
 When classic composite-based (i.e., non-factor-based) algorithms are used, both true composites and factors coincide, and are approximated by the composites generated by the software.
 As such, true composite and factor reliabilities equal the corresponding composite reliabilities whenever composite-based algorithms are used.